Libra-RCNN

 • IoU balanced Sampling and Balanced L1 Loss clearly help to improve the Average Precision at IoU=0.75.
 It means they produce boxes closer to the ground truth.

-• The same trend also can be seen on RetinaNet in which the authors only two methods (Balanced Feature Pyramid and Balanced L1 Loss).
+• The same trend can also be seen on RetinaNet, where the authors used only two methods (Balanced Feature Pyramid and Balanced L1 Loss).
 Again, the proposed methods improve the overall performance with quite a large margin (+5%), especially on the large objects.

 Implementation